ksasso1028/vintage-vectors/README.md

 - **Preservation of Word Structure**: Encoding words as sequences of characters preserves the internal structure, which could be advantageous for tasks requiring character-level understanding.
 Utilizes the benefits from character based tokenization schemes, while keeping a lower number of tokens than popular methods like Byte Pair Encoding (BPE).

--  **Handle any language out of the box**: Using code points allows us to model any character within unicode.
+-  **Handle any language out of the box**: (in theory) Using code points allows us to model any character within unicode.
+Current processing is compatible with latin based languages

 ### Inspiration